sharonchoong/svg-exportJS/README.md

 # svg-exportJS

-An easy-to-use client-side library to export svg charts from the DOM and download them as an SVG file, PDF, or raster image (JPEG, PNG) format.
-Originally written for D3.js charts.
+An easy-to-use client-side Javascript library to export svg charts from web pages and download them as an SVG file, PDF, or raster image (JPEG, PNG) format.
+This library automatically handles external CSS in SVG elements, custom embedded fonts, transparent backgrounds turning black in JPEG, and other quirks of exporting SVG from the DOM.
+Written in pure javascript.
+Originally created to export D3.js charts.
 Demo available [here](https://sharonchoong.github.io/svg-exportJS/index.html).

 ## Getting Started